gustavocoding/docker/flink/README.md

 Details
 ---
 Each container is based on fedora 21, java 1.8 and uses Apache Flink standalone mode.
-The master container will run the jobmanager, and the other container will run the taskmagers only.
+The master container will run the jobmanager, and the other containers will run the taskmagers only.